Skip to content

 scc setup

-3. Launch Claude Code in your project
+3. Launch an agent session in your project

 Terminal window